 - Car/vehicle expenses including parking, tolls, running expenses, fuel, km driven etc.

-- Travel expenses (between sites, to pick up equipment, to training courses or meetings)
+- Travel expenses (between sites, to pick up equipment or travel to training courses or meetings)

 - Accommodation expenses when working away from home